-Great Smoky Mountains National Park is one of the great wild areas of the eastern United States and the most visited national park in the United States.
-From a roadside lookout or from a clearing in a trail, in every visible direction you can see the mountains march toward a vast horizon of wilderness.
+Great Smoky Mountains National Park is one of the great wild areas of the eastern United States and the most visited national park in all of the United States.
+From a roadside lookout or a clearing in a trail, in every visible direction you can see the mountains march toward a vast horizon of wilderness.

 Some of the tallest mountains in the East are here, including 16 peaks over 6,000 feet.
 The highest in the park, Clingmans Dome, was reputedly the original inspiration for the folk song "On Top of Old Smoky."
 It rises 6,643 feet above sea level and 4,503 feet above the valley floor.
 These are also some of the oldest mountains in the world, far older than the Rockies, Alps, or Andes.
 Geologists say the Great Smokies began being built about 480 million years ago.

 Today, the park hosts around 11 million visitors each year, almost twice as many as the second-most-visited national park, the Grand Canyon.
 Even so, with more than 814 square miles of protected land, if you get out of your car you can soon be in a remote cove where your closest neighbors are deer, bobcats, and black bears.